vivektiwari660/omdb_api_calling/README.md

 7. For updated code, we want to push code to the /tmp directory...

 docker pull vivekk1/omdb_repo:Python-Container
-Copy the file in the folder.
+8. Copy the file in the folder.

 docker cp file-name <container-name>:/path

-7. Find the git close repository : "https://github.com/vivektiwari660/omdb_api_calling.git"